jaey-jeong/cvpr2022_ABAW_competition/README.md

 This git repo is the code of IXLab at Seoul National University of Science and Technology from South Korea

-We conducted two tasks, Expr and VA challenges.
+We conducted two tasks, EXPR and VA challenges.

 # Reference